george-amgad01/Assiut-Traffic-Monitoring-Control-Dashboard/README.md

 # Overview

 Managing a city-scale traffic network requires more than optimizing traffic signals.
-Traffic operators need visibility into network conditions, intersection performance, congestion hotspots, environmental impact, and the behavior of intelligent control systems.
+Traffic operators need visibility into network conditions, intersection performance, congestion hotspots, environmental impact, and the behavior of intelligent traffic control systems.

-To address this challenge, the dashboard was developed as a real-time monitoring and analytics platform capable of displaying live traffic conditions across nine major signalized intersections in Assiut Governorate.
+To address this challenge, the platform was developed as a real-time monitoring and analytics environment capable of displaying live traffic conditions across nine major signalized intersections in Assiut Governorate while simultaneously analyzing the decisions made by Multi-Agent Reinforcement Learning agents.

-The platform combines simulation data, reinforcement learning outputs, network analytics, and interactive visualizations into a single operational interface.
+The system combines traffic simulation, AI-driven control, operational analytics, explainability tools, and interactive visualizations into a unified decision-support platform.

 ---

 # Dashboard Objectives

-The dashboard was built with five primary objectives:
+The platform was built around five primary objectives:

 ### 1. Network-Level Awareness

-Provide traffic operators with a high-level view of overall network performance.
+Provide traffic operators with a high-level view of overall network performance and traffic efficiency.

 ### 2. Intersection-Level Monitoring